How to Grow Gladiolus Flowers

 Gladiolus will grow three to four feet tall, but are not a sturdy plant.

-protection from the wind if possible.
-Tie the spikes to plant stakes to avoid
+protection from the wind, if possible.
+Tie the spikes to plant stakes, to

-Corms, on the other hand, produce new corms on the top of the mother corm.
+the mother bulb.
+Corms, on the other hand, produce new corms on the top of

 bulbs and perennials.